 Trade and Foreign Aid in Latin America

 This course is designed to provide an in-depth examination of a number of critical issues that currently confront policymakers in Latin America.
 The topics of development, regionalization and free trade, and the efficacy of foreign aid will be analyzed in the context of Latin American economic development.
-(ECON 0250 or ECON 0255 or ECON 0240 or ECON 0340) 3 hrs. sem.
+(ECON 0240, ECON 0250, or ECON 0255) 3 hrs. sem.
+AAL

 Individual Special Project

 If you choose to pursue an area that we do not offer or go in depth in an area already covered, we recommend the Individual Special Project option.
 These ECON 0500 proposals MUST be passed by the entire department and are to be submitted to the chair by the first Friday of fall and spring semester, respectively.
 The proposals should contain a specific description of the course contents, its goals, and the mechanisms by which goals are to be realized.
 It should also include a bibliography.
 According to the College Handbook, ECON 0500 projects are a privilege open to those students with advanced preparation and superior records in their fields.
 A student needs to have a 3.5 or higher G.P.A. in Economics courses taken at Middlebury in order to pursue an Individual Special Project.
 ECON 0500 does not count towards the major or minor requirements.